-- The learning tasks as seen in the clips are structured or scaffolded so that students will develop and use business-related concepts, technical skills, AND problem-solving strategies in ways that are appropriately challenging directly related to new learning. - In addition, the candidate encourages students to connect and use their prior knowledge and assets (academic AND personal, cultural, community) to support new learning.
+The learning tasks as seen in the clip(s) are structured or scaffolded so that students will develop complex understandings of how to create meaning through interpreting art, developing works of art/design, and/or relating art to context in ways that are appropriately challenging and directly related to new learning.

+In addition, the candidate encourages students to connect and use their prior knowledge and assets (academic AND personal, cultural, community) to support new learning.